Total Kjeldahl Nitrogen

 Figure 3: Refinery Nitrification Rate

-The graph in Figure 4 was produced using one of my favorite programs, @Risk, from the Palisade Corporation (www.palisade.com), which is an add-on program for Microsoft Excel.
-The histogram with the fitted curve gives another view of the variation in the nitrification rate data.
+The histogram in Figure 4, with the fitted curve, gives another view of the variation in the nitrification rate data.

 Figure 4: Distribution Fit for NR Data